Get fmm3dBIE

 Dependencies

-This library is supported for unix/linux, and Mac OSX.
+This library is supported for unix/linux, Mac OSX, and Windows.

 For the basic libraries